 In recent years, as the complexity of hardware systems has increased, designers have been forced to include high-level modeling as a stage in the design flow.
 Specifying and simulating systems at a high level of abstraction allows more reliable capture of requirements and more extensive exploration of the design space.
-High-level modeling and related activities have the potential to reduce development time and cost.
+This has the potential to reduce development time and cost.
 However, in order to support high-level modeling, a design language must allow specification of data and behavior in an abstract manner [41].
 It should not force the designer to make design decisions that are better deferred to later in the design flow.
-For example, it should not force the designer to choose between a hardware and a software implementation too early, or to specify a detailed communications protocol before partitioning the design.
+For example, it should not force the designer to choose between a hardware and a software implementation too early, or to specify a detailed communications protocol when partitioning of the design is not firm.